Harshitpandeytech/AiSSISTANT/README.md

 Developed in **React + TypeScript**, offering a fast and clean interface:

 - Stream Chat React components
-- Tailwind CSS and shadcn/ui for modern styling
 - Vite for fast builds
 - Writing prompt tools and AI interaction UI